brooth/jeta-site/mysite/home/markdown/meta-helper.md

         }
     }

-Ones your defined `createLoggers()`, you can create loggers in any class:
+Ones your defined `createLoggers()`, you can provide loggers into your classes:

     :::java
     public class MyBaseClass {